chrisburnell/chrisburnell.com/_posts/2016-04-29-april-lws-talk.md

   - <a rel="external" href="https://en.wikipedia.org/wiki/Spaghetti_code" title="Spaghetti Code on Wikipedia">Has no focus or purpose.
 Don’t do it.</a>

-{% include content/heading.html title='The Next One' %}
+{% include content/heading.html title='The Next Talk' %}

 This certainly isn’t the last talk I’ll give; in fact, I certainly hope it isn’t!
 Thanks for reading this far, coming out to the talk, or both!